Advertiser Disclosure

 Does a Savings Account Help Your Credit?

-No, it does not because transactions don’t get reported to the major credit bureaus, so you may not get rewarded directly for making additional deposits.
+No, it does not.
+Because transactions don’t get reported to the major credit bureaus, you may not get rewarded directly for making additional deposits.
 Many banks let you see your savings account, credit card debt, mortgage payments, and other loans on the same dashboard.
 Payment history makes up 35% of your credit score, and a savings account can help you stay on top of payments.
 In addition, making debt payments may help improve your credit utilization ratio, a vital percentage that makes up 30% of your credit score.

-A savings account can strengthen categories that make up 65% of your credit score.
+A savings account can strengthen categories that makeup 65% of your credit score.
 The savings account itself will not help or hurt your credit score.
 However, getting into the habit of saving money and using this account to cover debt will build credit.

 Loading...
 Loading...